-At 31 March 2021 the Places for People Group (Group) had cash and undrawn facilities of £954.6m.
+At 31 March 2022 the Group had cash and undrawn facilities of £1.1bn.
 The Group continues to actively manage its cash flows in order to mitigate any reductions in income.

 The directors have reviewed the projected cash flows covering a period of 12 months from the date of the approval of the financial statements, which indicate that the Group will be able to operate within the levels of its agreed facilities and the compliance with debt covenants.
-For the purposes of both Viability and Going Concern, the Directors have overlaid several severe but plausible, multi-variant scenarios with specific considerations for the potential impact of the ongoing Covid-19 pandemic.
-These scenarios include a short-term impact on rent collection, further closure of Leisure centres and a downturn of the housing market affecting property sales.
+For the purposes of both Viability and Going Concern, the Directors have overlaid several severe but plausible, multi-variant scenarios.
+These scenarios include limited housing sales, reduction in rents collected, leisure centre closures, loss of management contracts, increase in interest rates, long term increase in inflation and the cost of meeting government sustainability targets.

-As a result of these assumptions, and before any cost reductions are applied, management believe the liquidity of the Group at 31 March 2022 would be £750m and £462m at 31 March 2023 if the Group did not raise any additional finance to that which is currently available.
+As a result of these assumptions, and before any cost reductions are applied, management believe the liquidity of the Group at 31 March 2023 would be £600m and £360m at 31 March 2024 if the Group did not raise any additional finance to that which is currently available.

-Castlerock Edinvar receives funding from Places for People Homes through an on-lending facility, Places for People Homes is part of the Guarantor Group and can access funding from this Group pool, therefore the liquidity position of the Group supports the going concern assumption for the Castlerock Edinvar.
+Castle Rock Edinvar receives funding from Places for People Homes through an on-lending facility, Places for People Homes is part of the Guarantor Group and can access funding from this Group pool, therefore the liquidity position of the Group supports the going concern assumption for the Castlerock Edinvar.